miohtama/sane_plone_addon_template/README.rst

 * ``main.js`` boilderplate

-* Documented intructions to override and create views easily

-* Documented intructions to override and create viewlets easily
+* Documented intructions for basic UI customization tasks

-* Multilingual support
+* Multilingual support (i18n)

 This is a barebone code drop and does not depend on more or less crappy Python templating solutions.
-There is no need for using code generators, as actions like adding a view are simple code copy-pastes.
+There is no need for using code generators, as actions like adding a view are simple code copy-pastes following the sane defaults and Dont Repeat Yourself (DRY) principles.

 Prerequisites
 ---------------